-Police: Man Chokes, Robs 8-Year-Old Girl Outside Md.
+Police: Man Strangles, Robs 8-Year-Old Girl Outside Md.
 School

 BLADENSBURG, Md.
-(WJZ) — A man who allegedly grabbed, choked and robbed an eight-year-old girl as she walked to school is facing several charges, including attempted first-degree murder and indecent exposure.
+(WJZ) — A man who allegedly grabbed, strangled and robbed an eight-year-old girl as she walked to school is facing several charges, including attempted first-degree murder and indecent exposure.

-Police say the victim was walking to school in the 4900 block of Annapolis Road in Bladensburg just before 8 a.m. on Monday when Lamar Samuel approached the girl, choked her and grabbed her cellphone.
+Police say the victim was walking to school in the 4900 block of Annapolis Road in Bladensburg just before 8 a.m. on Monday when Lamar Samuel approached the girl, strangled her and grabbed her cellphone.

 The 34-year-old suspect then carried the girl in a chokehold across the street where he was confronted by school staff, according to police.
 The suspect let go of the girl and staff members got her to safety.